ryanwilsond/belte/docs/Repl.md

 Usage: `#showIL`

-The show-il command toggles the display of the IL representation of submissions before they are evaluted.
+The show-il command toggles the display of the IL representation of submissions before they are evaluated.

 For example: